Molluscum contagiosum

 Dell warts.

-A self-limiting, very common disease caused by the epidermotropic, highly contagious poxvirus, which occurs primarily in children, atopic and immunodeficiency patients.
+A self-limiting, very common disease caused by the epidermotropic, highly contagious poxvirus, which occurs mainly in children, atopics and immunodeficiencies.

 • Transmission occurs via skin contact or dusts.
-The possibility of autoinculation is also described.
+The possibility of autoinculation has also been described

-Whitish, centrally dented, broad-base papules.
+Whitish, centrally dented, broad-based papules.
 The content of the papules is highly contagious.
-The molluscs often sit on eczema.
-If irritated, the molluscs can also trigger a local eczema, or even a generalized Gianotti-Crosti-like syndrome.

 1. Au WY, Lie AKW, Shek TW.
 Fulminant molluscum contagiosum infection and concomitant leukaemia cutis after bone marrow transplantation for chronic myeloid leukaemia.
 British Journal of Dermatology 2000;143:1097-8.